microsoft/DbgShell/Contributing.md

 ## Getting source and building
 __Requirements:__
 * You need **Visual Studio 2017**, fully updated (VS updates; you don't need things like Azure SDK updates, phone emulator updates, etc.).
-You both the .NET and C++ roles installed.
+You need both the .NET and C++ roles installed.
   * You also need the .NET Framework 2.0 targeting pack.
 You can install this from "Add or Remove Windows Features."
 This is for a test project that is built against .NET 2.0.